 Staff's preference was that BAWSCA and SFPUC not include language on the minimum purchase requirements in the draft materials for approving the proposed amendments.
 However, the language related to the minimum purchase requirements was included in SFPUC's findings that were adopted on December 11 and is included in the draft resolution that BAWSCA distributed to the wholesale customers for approving the proposed WSA amendments.
-Staff recommends that that the findings related to the minimum purchase requirements not be included in the draft resolution that is provided to the City Council.
+On January 14, staff briefed the CSC on the minimum purchase issue and recommended that the findings related to the minimum purchase requirements be omitted from the draft resolution that is provided to the City Council.
 In this way, Hayward would not be on record as agreeing with the intent to negotiate a future solution to the minimum purchase requirements without information about the structure and impacts.
-Staff's recommendation would have no effect on Council's ability to approve the proposed WSA amendments.
+Omitting language related to the minimum purchase requirements has no effect on Council's ability to approve the proposed WSA amendments.